-11. The applicant further submitted that the decision of Hon'ble CEGAT in the case of TTK Pharma Ltd. [1993] 63 ELT 446 (Tribunal) relied upon in the case of Sonal Products (supra) wherein it has been held that Fryums put up in unit containers and ordinarily intended for sale are classifiable under sub-heading 2107.91 as a namkeen.
-The said judgement of Hon'ble CEGAT has no applicability for several reasons.
-One, it is with respect to the interpretation of sub-heading 2107.
-Which no longer forms part of the tariff and hence the goods falling therein have been included elsewhere including heading 1905 which covers "papad".
-Secondly, it is with respect to interpretation of an exemption notification which referred to the goods falling under 2107 which is not the issue at hand.
-Lastly, the present issue is concerning the interpretation of the term "papad" and whether the same requires further frying or not and hence whether the same is "namkeen" or not as was the issue in the said judgement.

-12. The applicant also submitted that the Hon'ble Apex Court in the case of Ponds India Ltd. Vs. Commissioner of Trade Tax (2008) 15 VST 256 (SC) held that the classification of goods followed by the department for a number of years cannot be departed unless new material or cogent reasons are available for changing the classification.
-Reference may also be made to Circular No. 27/3686-TRU dated 04.08.1986 wherein it has been clarified that papad shall be rightly classifiable under heading No. 19.05 of the Central Excise Tariff.
-Thus, Fryums have been treated as "papad" by the revenue since number of years and hence it would not be justifiable to depart from the said settled position without any extraordinary reasons.

-13. The applicant submitted that under the circumstances, the only conclusion that can be drawn is if the ingredients for the manufacturer of the Fryums in question are maida mixed with other additives, the same shall be considered as papad only irrespective of its shape and size and it would also make no difference as to whether the same are fried or un-fried.
+The applicant has further submitted that the decision of Hon'ble CEGAT in the case of TTK Pharma ltd.(1993) 63 ELT 446(Tribunal) relied upon in the case of Sonal Products(supra) wherein it has been held that fryums if put up in unit containers and ordinarily intended for sale are classifiable under subheading 2107.91 as a namkeen; that the said judgement of Hon'ble CEGAT has no applicability for several reasons; that firstly it is with respect of the interpretation of sub-heading 2107 which no longer forms part of the tariff and hence the goods falling therein have been included elsewhere including heading 1905 which covers "pappad"; that secondly, it is with respect to the interpretation of an exemption notification which referred to the goods falling under 2107 which is not the issue at hand; that lastly, the present issue is concerning the interpretation of the term "pappad" and not whether the same requires further frying or not and hence whether the same is "namkeen' or not as was the issue in the said judgement; that the Hon'ble Apex Court in the case of Ponds India ltd. v/s.
+Commissioner of Trade Tax (2008) 15 VST 256 (SC) held that the classification of goods followed by the department for a number of years cannot be departed unless new material or cogent reasons are available for changing the classification; that reference may also be made to Circular No.27/36/86-TRU dated 04.08.1986 wherein it has been clarified that papad shall be rightly classifiable under heading No.19.05 of the Central Excise Tariff; that thus fryums have been treated as "pappad" by the revenue since number of years and hence it would not be justifiable to depart from the said settled position without any extraordinary reasons.
+The applicant has concluded his submission by stating that under the circumstances, the only conclusion that can be drawn is if the ingredients for the manufacture of the fryums in question are maida mixed with other additives, the same shall be considered as pappad only irrespective of its shape and size and it would also make no difference as to whether the same are fried or unfried.